BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 For each interface, further elaborate the one-page diagram to note any security-related functionality.
 Based on the identified interface groups comprising the attack surface, check the model for design-level consistency for how interfaces with similar access are secured.
 Any breaks in consistency can be noted as assessment findings.

 This analysis should be conducted by security-savvy technical staff, either within the project team or external.
-Typically, after initial creation, the diagram and attack surface analysis only needs to be updated during the design phase when additions or changes are made to the edge system interfaces.
+Typically, after initial creation, the diagram and attack surface analysis only need to be updated during the design phase when additions or changes are made to the edge system interfaces.

 ##### B. Analyze design against known security requirements
 Security requirements, either formally identified or informally known, should be identified and collected.
 Additionally, identify and include any security assumptions upon which safe operation of the system relies.